steelbrain/package-deps/README.md

 #### License

-This project is licensed under the terms of MIT license, See the license file or contact me for more info.
+This project is licensed under the terms of MIT license, See the LICENSE file for more info.